 A 2.75 cumulative GPA and a 3.25 average GPA in either: 12 credit hours of course work in the chosen discipline, including six upper-level-hours, or at least 12 credit hours of course work in the student's major, including six upper-level hours; and signature of approval from instructor, Program Chair and Director of the School.
-The Independent Study Form is available on the Registrar's page of the Concordia website (www.concordia.edu) or in Student Central or from a Student Support Coordinator.
+The Independent Study Form is available on the Office of Student Registration and Records' page of the Concordia website (www.concordia.edu) or in Student Central or from a Student Support Coordinator.